 1 Dry, warm summer with offshore trade winds:

-Relatively higher temperatures around 20* to 30* C are noticed in the summer months while the highest temperature recorded is away from the coast and in the more eastern continental Mediterranean.
+Relatively higher temperatures around 20 to 30 Degree C are noticed in the summer months while the highest temperature recorded is away from the coast and in the more eastern continental Mediterranean.
 The belt of influence of westerlies gets shifted a little towards poles in summers when the sun is overhead at the Tropic of Cancer.

 - Therefore, the rain-bearing winds are not likely to reach Mediterranean lands